DanielAdeyemi/Epicodus_Project7/README.md

 * Git and GitHub

 ## 🐛 *Known bugs:*
-This project was used to practice TDD in C# with MSTest and only can be exxecuted in a terminal.
+This project was used to practice TDD in C# with MSTest and only can be executed in a terminal.

 ## 📬 Contact Information
 #### For any questions *[email author(s)](mailto:adeyemidany+github@gmail.com?subject=[GitHub])*